Uintah/Uintah/src/R_Tester/readme.txt

 Create a user, i.e. rt
 and login at that user.

+sudo useradd --gid <primary group>  --shell /bin/bash --password  <XXX> --home-dir /home/rt --create-home rt

 __________________________________

-- create a ~/scripts directory and copy
+- create a ~/scripts directory and copy.
+This assumes you already have a copy of uintah on the computer

-  src/R_Tester/helpers/cleanup
-  src/R_Tester/toplevel/startTester
+  cp <X>/src/R_Tester/toplevel/cleanup scripts/
+  cp <X>/src/R_Tester/toplevel/startTester.git scripts/
+  cp <X>/src/R_Tester/toplevel/checkout_scripts scripts/
 to it.

 __________________________________